 WOLFDEN’S CABIN TO GATTERLI PASS

 Once you hit the cabin the trail immediately heads straight up into the mountain.
 There are few breaks in the intense incline although you are covered from the sun, which is about the only respite.
-There are genuinely sections of the trail that are 45-degree incline for 15-minutes straight.
+There are genuine sections of the trail that are a 45-degree incline for 15 minutes straight.
 We were surprised by the intensity of the trail.

 The beautiful moments were deep inside the forest where the trees were so dense we could hardly see out to the mountains in the distance.